 First of all, the daily chart has remained bullish through all of this news-related frenzy from late January.
 When the DeepSeek news hit, the semiconductors and various tech stocks fell dramatically to start the week from January 27.
 But notice that the bottom held, and the market rebounded about halfway before the close of that day.

 The candle in question is circled, and the bottom is marked with the yellow support line.
 In addition, we had a gap above this.
-As we teach here at DojiDojo, a gap in the markets, especially a big one, always deserves our attention as day traders.
+As I often teach students, a gap like this one always deserves our attention as day traders.
 The gap is circled in orange.

 Throughout all of this action, the MACD remained above the 0 line, and even maintained above the signal line except for a slight dip at the start of February.
 I had my eye on this the entire time, and used this to deduce that the overall trend is not only bullish, but gathering strength for the upcoming weeks.